Marker Logo

 this page online

-Marker has been reported permanently removed.
+Location.
+This marker has been replaced by another marker nearby.
 It was located near 44° 58.613′ N, 110° 42.025′ W. Marker was in Mammoth Hot Springs, Wyoming, in Park County.
 It was in Mammoth.
-Marker was on North Entrance Road, 0 miles east of Grand Loop Road, on the right when traveling west.
+It was on North Entrance Road 0 miles east of Grand Loop Road, on the right when traveling west.
 Touch for map.
 Marker was in this post office area: Yellowstone National Park WY 82190, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this location.
-A different marker also named Road Builders (here, next to this marker); Elk Rut (within shouting distance of this marker); The Parade Ground (within shouting distance of this marker); Fort Yellowstone (within shouting distance of this marker); Fort Yellowstone National Historic Landmark (within shouting distance of this marker); From Soldier to Ranger (about 400 feet away, measured in a direct line); Life in the Fort (about 500 feet away); The Post Exchange (about 700 feet away).
+At least 8 other markers are within walking distance of this location: A different marker also named Road Builders (here, next to this marker); Elk Rut (within shouting distance of this marker); The Parade Ground (within shouting distance of this

 Road Builders Marker with Engineer's Office Building in the background image.
 Click for full size.